CodeYourFuture/wordpress-module/lesson2.md

 Save the file, refresh the site homepage in your browser and you should see your changes.
 The client is going to be pleased!

 > BONUS: Can you show your design flair and add brand colours to other elements?
 How about variations of the brand colours?
 Try change the header background colour to a lighter tint of the brand orange.
-Hint: try `rgba()`.

 ### Editing Markup

 We've got some nice branding in place but the client also needs us to add a logo to the header and footer.
-But how and where does the theme output your websites content?
+How and where does the theme output your websites content?

 If you look again at our theme folder and open up the `index.php` file.
 You will see a mix of code in here, some familiar HTML code and also some other code you may not recognise - this is called PHP and is the main programming language WordPress uses.
 All code between the `<?php` and `?>` tags is PHP, the rest is HTML.